 We’re cheering you on,

 Tyler & Andrea

 Note: We have an international audience and we recognize that not all of you will be able to access these options yet and we’re sorry.
 Really, we are.
 Let us know if you see similar options appearing in your countries!
 For now, search for the simplest internet-free option you can find!
 You can find really inexpensive brick phones on Amazon and order a SIM card from your preferred cell phone provider.
 And delay, delay, delay!

 Discounts & Offers

 Troomi: Get $50 OFF with our code BST!
 This special discount is valid until June 8th, 2022.

 Ting: We are long time customers of Ting.
 We’ve been using their contract-free cell service since 2014 and pay an average of $80 per month for 3 smartphones.
 Feel free to use our link here to get a $25 credit on a new Ting account!
-You can use Ting with the Wisephone or Pinwheel.
+You can use Ting with the Wisephone, Pinwheel, Android, or iPhone.